oleksandryevdokymov/BezierSlider/README.md

 ```
 pod 'BezierSlider'
 ```
-if previous specification not works use following:
+If previous specification does not works, use following:
 ```
 pod 'BezierSlider', :git => 'https://github.com/oleksandryevdokymov/BezierSlider.git'
 ```